crynux-network-dao/crynux-dao-documents/crynux-dao.md

 To incentivize active and diligent participation, council members will receive token rewards from the treasury.
 These rewards are designed to fairly compensate members for the significant time, expertise, and accountability required to govern the network effectively.
 A clear and substantial incentive structure ensures that the Council can attract and retain dedicated individuals committed to the long-term success of Crynux.

-A total of `10%` of all incoming funds to the Treasury is dedicated to rewarding Council participation.
-This pool is allocated as follows:
+A fixed proportion of all incoming funds to the Treasury is dedicated to rewarding Council participation.
+This proportion is determined by the Council through a voting process and can be modified through proposals submitted by Council members.
+The incentive pool is allocated as follows:

-*   **Council Convener Incentive:** The Council Convener receives a dedicated incentive equivalent to `3%` of the Treasury's total income, acknowledging their significant leadership and coordination responsibilities.
+*   **Council Convener Incentive:** The Council Convener receives 30% of the total Council incentive pool, acknowledging their significant leadership and coordination responsibilities.
-*   **General Council Member Incentive:** The remaining portion, equivalent to `7%` of the Treasury's total income, is distributed equally among the other six Council members.
+*   **General Council Member Incentive:** The remaining 70% of the total Council incentive pool is distributed equally among the other six Council members.

 ### 3.5 Conflict of Interests